Helli/field-extensions/README.md

 definition of func_space.
 - In SumSpaces, I once again clarified a definition.
 I also slightly relaxed the type constraint on inj1 and inj2, one could further relax it to ring_scheme.
-- In VectorSpace, I removed two superseded lemmas and change the premise of func_space_is_vs to make it consistent with ring.func_space_is_module.
+- In VectorSpace, I removed two superseded lemmas and changed the premise of func_space_is_vs to make it consistent with ring.func_space_is_module.
 - In Missing_VectorSpace, I removed vectorspace.lincomb_distrib which is just the symmetric of LinearCombinations.module.lincomb_smult.